LinuxJedi/AmigaRGBtoHDMI/Amiga500CPLD/README.md

 The CPLD will need flashing with the `6-12_BIT_RGB_CPLD` or `6-12_BIT_BBC_CPLD` firmware.
 They are both the same but load a different profile by default (in both cases it needs changing to the Amiga profile anyway).

 With the beta software the Pi can flash the CPLD when it detects the firmware is not installed.
-This doesn't work in the non-beta release at the moment as single button mode doesn't work in the recovery meny in the main release.
+This doesn't work in the non-beta release at the moment as single button mode doesn't work in the recovery menu in the main release.
 So, you have three options to flash the CPLD:

 ### Option 1: Recovery Menu